 As with any project-related business, there is the potential for delays within any particular customer project.
 Variation of project timelines and estimates may impact our ability to recognize revenue in a particular period.
-Moreover, incurring penalties involving the return of the contract price to the customer for failure to timely install one project could negatively impact our ability to continue to recognize revenue on a "percentage-of-completion" basis generally for other projects.
-In addition, certain customer contracts may include payment milestones due at specified points during a project.
-Because our Photovoltaics segment usually must invest substantial time and incur significant expense in advance of achieving milestones and the receipt of payment, failure to achieve such milestones could adversely affect our business, financial condition, results of operations, and cash flows.
+Moreover, incurring penalties involving the return of the contract price to the customer for failure to timely install one project could negatively impact our ability to continue to recognize revenue on a "percentage-of-completion" basis generally for gment usually must invest sub- ch milestones could adversely affect our business, financia al condition, results of o perations, and cash flows S.